reefab/Projo/README.md

 The base block is a TP-Link TL-MR3020 router.
 I selected it for the following
 reasons: it's cheap, runs OpenWRT, has UART pins readily accessible, enough (albeit barely) room inside to fit the serial board and did I mention it's cheap?

-It's comparable in price to the Raspberry Pi but comes with wifi, internal storage, a case and a power supply.
-And the Raspberry Pi would be overpowered for that task.
+It's comparable in price to the Raspberry Pi but comes with wifi, internal storage (incredibly small), a case and a power supply.

 The board is a simple [MAX232](http://en.wikipedia.org/wiki/MAX232) based TTL to RS232 adapter.
 The UART on the router works at 3.3V so the MAX232 converts